wangjiezhe/awesome-stars/README.md

 - [jieba](https://github.com/fxsjy/jieba) - 结巴中文分词
 - [big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [percol](https://github.com/mooz/percol) - adds flavor of interactive filtering to the traditional pipe concept of UNIX shell
-- [glances](https://github.com/nicolargo/glances) - Glances an Eye on your system
 - [make-novice](https://github.com/swcarpentry/make-novice) - Novice lesson on Make
 - [matlab-novice-inflammation](https://github.com/swcarpentry/matlab-novice-inflammation) - Software Carpentry introduction to MATLAB for novices using inflammation data.
 - [python-novice-inflammation](https://github.com/swcarpentry/python-novice-inflammation) - Software Carpentry introduction to Python for novices using inflammation data.